 - Fund your FSA – FSA contributions are deducted from your taxable income.
-Examples of FSA-eligible items include contact lenses, blood glucose monitors, breast pumps, orthopedic supports, condoms, denture cream, eye drops, lip balm, reading glasses, shoe insoles, nasal spray, sunscreen with SPF rating of 15 and above, vaporizers, inhalers, thermometers, and wheelchairs.
+Examples of FSA-eligible items include contact lenses, blood glucose monitors, breast pumps, orthopedic supports, condoms, denture cream, eye drops, lip balm, reading glasses, eyeglasses, shoe insoles, nasal spray, sunscreen with SPF rating of 15 and above, vaporizers, inhalers, thermometers, and wheelchairs.
 The drawbacks of an FSA include the money does not grow, and unused funds are lost.

 - Fund your HSA – An HSA account allows you to pay medical expenses tax-free.
 Many people fund their HSA as an IRA alternative.

 - Fight your property tax – Appeal your property tax on the local level.
 Start the appeal process to lower the assessed value of your property to lower your property taxes.
 The tricks to lowering your property taxes include finding comparable local homes for discrepancies, making any exterior or buildable changes before an assessment, and looking for local exemptions such as age for a tax freeze.
 Appealing your property taxes can potentially save you $10,000 in 3-5 years.

 In 2019, Americans spent over $7,500 on household maintenance and utilities like electricity, heat, water, garbage disposal, and the like.
 Most utilities are non-negotiable, but many little things add up to real savings.

 What Are The Best Ways To Lower Your Utility Bills?